vincent-queimado/express-prisma-ts-boilerplate/readme.md

 ## :blue_heart: About the boilerplate

-The project is a concise and comprehensive **TypeScript** boilerplate specifically designed for rapid development of Express **REST APIs**.
+The project is a concise and comprehensive **TypeScript** boilerplate specifically designed for rapid development of **Express REST APIs**.
 This is a boilerplate designed to streamline the creation of new API projects using Express.
 It provides a minimal set of dependencies that aid in project structuring and acceleration.
 The boilerplate is production-ready, although customization is recommended to align with specific project requirements.<br />

 The boilerplate includes various essential libraries and tools to support the development of your custom project.
-It leverages the power of Prisma ORM for seamless database operations, facilitates log management with Morgan and Winston to track HTTP request logs in real-time and store rotating log files with web visualization through the EJS engine.
+It leverages the power of **Prisma ORM** for seamless database operations, facilitates log management with **Morgan** and **Winston** to track HTTP request logs in real-time and store rotating log files with web visualization through the **EJS engine**.

-Additionally, the boilerplate ensures robustness by offering comprehensive unit test coverage using Jest, data validation schemas with Zod, JWT middleware authentication, and Swagger documentation generation.
+Additionally, the boilerplate ensures robustness by offering comprehensive unit test coverage using **Jest**, data validation schemas with **Zod**, JWT middleware authentication, and **Swagger** documentation generation.

 The project follows the MVC architecture and incorporates additional layers for enhanced support and customization.
-To ensure code quality and consistency, we have integrated ESLint and Prettier tools, enabling automated type-checking during TypeScript code development.
+To ensure code quality and consistency, we have integrated **ESLint** and **Prettier** tools, enabling automated type-checking during TypeScript code development.

 Rest assured, this repository is fully functional and ready for use.
 <br/><br/>